nielsengelen/val-puppet/README.md

 ##Module description

-The Veeam Backup for Linux module deploys the agent on multiple nodes with the specified configuration.
+The Veeam Agent for Linux module deploys the agent on multiple nodes with the specified configuration.

 ##Usage